 Estimates based on these access restrictions and real world data suggest at least 100,000 heart attacks and strokes could have been avoided last year in the U.S. alone if all of the appropriate high-risk patients were actually treated with Repatha.3,4

 Payer policies that restrict the ability of appropriate patients to access medicines are not limited to PCSK9 inhibitors.
-Other organizations have recently highlighted concerns with payer utilization management practices, including the American College of Cardiology and the American Medical Association along with a coalition of 16 other organizations.
+Other organizations have recently highlighted concerns with payer utilization management practices, including the

 About Repatha® (evolocumab)